 However, if the bounce is too weak to escape the electric field of the proton, the electron comes down again for a second bounce.
 Unable to escape the electric field, and equally unable to stick to the proton, the stray electron becomes a captive of the proton.
 Without any added energy, it’s stuck bouncing up and down on the proton.
 This logic goes for all atomic nuclei because all atomic nuclei carry positive charge.
 They are all largely abrasive.

-Keeping in mind that protons are like inflated balloons, and atomic nuclei are known to be assemblies of such balloons, we get that every atomic nuclei has a resonant frequency.
-This means that any electron captured by an atomic nucleus must bounce at harmonics corresponding to its resonant frequency.
+Keeping in mind that atomic nuclei are assemblies of protons and electrons, we get that every atomic nuclei has a resonant frequency.
+This means that any electron captured by an atomic nucleus must bounce at harmonics corresponding to the nucleus’ resonant frequency.
 Any deviation will be forced back into harmony.
 Electrons at their lowest energy level, bounce at the resonant frequency of the atomic nucleus.
 For every vibration of the nucleus, the electron makes a bounce.
 The next energy level is at the next harmonic, allowing the nucleus to vibrate twice for every bounce.
 Then we have the next level, where the nucleus vibrates three times for each bounce, and so on until we reach escape velocity.

-This explains the fact that captured electrons come in discrete energy levels, and why these energy levels are different for different atomic nuclei.
+This explains why captured electrons resonate at discrete energy levels, and why these energy levels are different for different atomic nuclei.
 It also explains why captured electrons are more likely to be found in certain regions of space relative to the nucleus than other regions.